jimmylizheng/SGD/README.md

 ## Quick Start
 Clone the project to your local machine.

+Run the command "python3 app.py" in your CLI to launch the server.

-Run the command "python3 -m http.server 8000" in your CLI.
+Run the command "python3 -m http.server 8000" in your CLI to launch the client.

-Access the rendering result through "http://localhost:8000/"
+Access the client rendering result through "http://localhost:8000/"

 ## Live Demo